mvr/mvr.github.io/posts/catchy-songs.md

 tags: note-to-self, music
 ---

-I often get a song stuck in my head for weeks at a time.
+I often get songs stuck in my head for weeks at a time.
 I am hoping this list will make for interesting reading when I am older.

 * Indigo Girls - Galileo
 * Foster The People - Houdini